ostdotcom/website-docupony/platform/docs/guides/create-user-wallet.md

 #### Set expiryAfterInSecs and spendingLimitinWei

-:::note Expiry
+:::important Expiry
 **expiryAfterInSecs** Recommended is 2 weeks, however, you can choose more or less time
 :::

-:::note Per Transaction Spending Limit **spendingLimitinWei** Spending limit is the maximum number of tokens a user can spend in one transaction to be passed in atto Brand Token.
+:::important Per Transaction Spending Limit **spendingLimitinWei** Spending limit is the maximum number of tokens a user can spend in one transaction to be passed in atto Brand Token.
 1 Brand Token = 10^18 atto Brand Token.
 :::